[Part 2] REST API Components & How to read them

 This is where you’ll find the actual data or information you requested.
 Like the request body, the response body is often in JSON format for easy readability and parsing.

-Using the same API example as the one in the request body, here’s what a successful response where the product was successfully added to the database might look like.
+Using the same Amazon API example as the one in the request body, here’s what a successful response where the product was successfully added to the database might look like.
 Notice the API response returned a newly created product_id uniquely assigned to the added product.

 Conclusion